11 Steps to Prescribing and Using ADHD Medication Effectively

-Medical school doesn’t teach it.
+Medical school doesn’t teach ADHD medications.
 The research can be confusing.
-Every patient is different.
-But physicians can help their patients effectively treat symptoms with ADHD medication using these concepts.
+Every patient’s ADHD symptoms are different.
+But physicians can help their patients effectively treat attention deficit hyperactivity disorder using these rules.

-The most recent Practice Parameters update on ADHD from the American Academy of Child and Adolescent Psychiatry (AACAP) recommends medication as a primary therapy for ADHD because it shows detectable, lasting benefit over multi-modal treatment.
+The most recent Practice Parameters update on attention deficit disorder (ADHD or ADD) from the American Academy of Child and Adolescent Psychiatry (AACAP) recommends medication as a primary therapy for ADHD because it shows detectable, lasting benefit over multi-modal treatment.
 In other words, ADHD medication works.
 Yet, 93% of psychiatry residencies don’t mention ADHD in four years of training, and a full 50% of pediatric residencies don’t mention ADHD, despite its prevalence in the U.S. So how is a physician supposed to understand and adjust treatment plans without a rich background in ADHD?
 That’s where the following guidelines come in.

 This is not to say that alternative therapies and behavior management techniques can’t help, or that coaching isn’t valuable.
 Those strategies offer non-specific benefits.
 Anyone – with our without ADHD – would do better in a structured, predictable environment than they would in a random, chaotic one.
 Yet the AACAP reviewed 82 studies that treated ADHD without medication, and none were able to demonstrate a detectable, lasting benefit on the core symptoms of ADHD: inattention, impulsivity, and hyper-arousal.